Aetopia/Lunar-Client-Lite-Launcher/README.md

 4. You can specify custom JVM Arguments within `Java VM Arguments` section.
 By default the arguments are set to `"-Xms3G -Xmx3G"`.
 To save your custom JVM Arguments, you must at least launch LC once via LC Lite to save them.
-You can click on the handy `?` button for help with the `Java VM Arguments` section!

 5. Within the `Game Options` Section, you can enable the `OptiFine Patcher`.
 Enabling this option will patch your optifine settings, everytime you use LC Lite.